carbon-language/carbon-lang/docs/design/generics/terminology.md

 [covariance and contravariance in Wikipedia](<https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)>).

-In a generics context, we are specifically interested in the subtyping relationships between [type-of-types](#type-of-type).
-In particular, a type-of-type encompasses a set of [type constraints](#type-constraints), and you can convert a type from a more-restrictive type-of-type to another type-of-type whose constraints are implied by the first.
+In a generics context, we are specifically interested in the subtyping relationships between [facet types](#facet-type).
+In particular, a facet type encompasses a set of [type constraints](#type-constraints), and you can convert a type from a more-restrictive facet type to another facet type whose constraints are implied by the first.
 C++ concepts terminology uses the term ["subsumes"](https://en.cppreference.com/w/cpp/language/constraints#Partial_ordering_of_constraints) to talk about this partial ordering of constraints, but we avoid that term since it is at odds with the use of the term in